advantys/workflowgen-templates/integration/azure/authentication/ms-identity-v2/implicit-grant/README.md

 # OpenID Connect Example with Single Page Application
 ## Overview
-This sample application uses the OpenID Connect (OIDC) protocol to authenticate with Azure Active Directory (Azure V1) and get an access token to request the WorkflowGen GraphQL API.
+This sample application uses the OpenID Connect (OIDC) protocol to authenticate with Azure Active Directory (Microsoft Identity Platform) and get an access token to request the WorkflowGen GraphQL API.

 ## Prerequisites
-1. .NET core SDK 2.2
+1. .NET core SDK 3.1
 1. NPM version 6.x or up.
 1. Make sure to have a valid WorkflowGen licence and serial number.
 1. Make sure to have access to an Azure subscription.